Synthetixio/SIPs/SIPS/gas-tank.md

 Allows system administrators to refund an account's ether balance.

-This function should revert if `msg.sender` is not the contract owner.
+This function should revert if:

+* `msg.sender` is not the contract owner.

 #### `maxGasPriceOf`